laurilopes/api_docs/v1/documentation/resources/petitions.md

                 "email": "prunejuice7@klingons.net"
             }
         ],
+        "letter_subject": "Please build a new Enterprise",
+        "letter_salutation": "Dear Captain Janeway,",
-        "letter": "Dear Captain Janeway,\n\nIt's time to build a new ship.
+        "letter_body": "It's time to build a new ship.
 Will you commit to building it?\n\nSincerely,", "image_url": "http://images2.wikia.nocookie.net/__cb20100226011030/memoryalpha/en/images/6/66/USS_Enterprise-E_in_nebula.jpg"
     }
     =>  {